-The robust execution system (SCL) accepts the CASPER-derived plan as an input and expands the plan into low-level commands.
+The robust execution system (SCL) accepts the CASPERderived plan as an input and expands the plan into low-level commands.

+Figure 2 - ASE Mission Scenario

 SCL monitors the execution of the plan and has the flexibility and knowledge to perform event-driven commanding to enable local improvements in execution as well as local responses to anomalies.

-Livingstone 2 performs model-driven estimation of spacecraft state and the Burton also accepts configuration goals from SCL.
-The ObjectAgent and TeamAgent cluster management software manages the maneuver planning and execution for the constellation.
-It accepts high-level constellation formation goals from CASPER and plans and executes these formations to support science (e.g. radar imaging) and engineering (e.g. downlink) activities.
+Livingstone 2 performs model-driven estimation of spacecraft state and Burton also accepts configuration goals from SCL.

-One of the ASC demonstration scenarios involves monitoring of lava flows in Hawaii.
-SIR-C radar data have been used in ground-based analysis to study this phenomenon.
-The ASC concept would be applied as follows:
+One of the ASE demonstration scenarios involves monitoring of flooding regions in Arizona (see Figure 2).
+Radar data have been used in ground-based analysis to study this phenomenon.
+The ASE concept would be applied as follows:

-- (1) Initially, ASC has a list of science targets to monitor. - (2) As part of normal operations, CASPER generates a plan to monitor the targets on this list by periodically imaging them with the radar. - (3) During such a plan, a spacecraft images the volcano with its radar. - (4) Onboard, a reflectivity image is formed. - (5) The Onboard Science Software compares the new image with previous image and detects that the lava field has changed due to new flow.
-Based on this change the science software generates a goal to acquire a new high-resolution image of an area centered on the new flow. - (6) The addition of this goal to the current goal set triggers CASPER to modify the current operations plan to include numerous new activities in order to enable the new science observation.
-During this process CASPER interacts with ObjectAgent to plan required slews and/or maneuvers. - (7) SCL executes this plan in conjunction with several autonomy elements.
+- 1. Initially, ASE has a list of science targets to monitor. - 2.
+As part of normal operations, CASPER generates a plan to monitor the targets on this list by periodically imaging them with the radar. - During such a plan, a spacecraft images a river area with its radar. - 4.
+Onboard, a reflectivity image is formed. - 5.
+The Onboard Science Software compares the new image with previous image and detects that the water region has changed due to flooding.
+Based on this change the science software generates a goal to acquire a new high-resolution image of an area of flooding. - 6.
+The addition of this goal to the current goal set triggers CASPER to modify the current operations plan to include numerous new activities in order to enable the new science observation.
+During this process CASPER interacts with the Observation Planner to compute when the spacecraft will overfly the target and determine the required slews to acquire the target. - 7.
+SCL executes this plan in conjunction with several autonomy elements.
 Mode Identification assists by continuously providing an up to date picture of system state.
-Reconfiguration (Burton) achieves configurations requested by SCL.
-And ObjectAgent and TeamAgent execute maneuvers planned by CASPER and requested at run-time by SCL.

-(8) Based on the science priority, imagery of identified "new flow" areas; are downlinked.
-This science priority could have been determined at the original event detection o based on subsequent onboard science analysis of the new image.
+Reconfiguration (Burton) achieves configurations requested by SCL. - 8.
+Based on the science priority, imagery of identified "new flood" areas are downlinked.
+This science priority could have been determined at the original event detection α based on subsequent onboard science analysis of the new image.